Missed the Literacy Bus, Post

 - There should be opportunities to interact with the text through review discussion and writing tasks – including some group work.
 Literacy activities specific to the language used in the text.

 - Careful selection of the texts is required.
-At present, students open their ipads and learn very little.
-This is because the sites they often use have little information.
+At present, students especially in primary school, open their ipads and learn very little.
+This is because the sites they often use lack information.
 Often the language is either too simple or over their heads.
 This practice explains in part why so many kids are missing the literacy bus.

 Intensive workshops on grammar with sentence analysis and construction will help teachers to help their students.